• Skip to main content

 Because of the way we run on a railroad, we’ve not been perfect, you’re never going to be perfect, but our service experience for our customers is uniquely different than our competitors.
 And that’s kind of the magic recipe.
 If I go in and tell you I’m going to do it, I’m going to do it.

 And as a leader, to me, that’s what leadership’s about.
 You have to create a vision, you got to tell people what’s important and why it’s important.
-You got to hold them accountable and you got to motivate them.
+You’ve got to hold them accountable and motivate them.

 I’ve always preached that I believe the leader sets the example.
 You don’t ask your people to do anything you’re not willing to do yourself.